natcap/invest.users-guide/source/crop_production.rst

 - **Fertilization rate table path** (required).
 A .csv (Comma Separated Value) table that contains crop names, and application rates for nitrogen, phosphorus, and potassium in kilograms/hectare.
 An example table is included below that is derived from the median values of observed CBI fertilization rates.
 Users can explore the raw CBI data in ``CropProduction\model_data\cbi_mod_yield_use_as_check``.
 (See the **Important** note above for information on obtaining these data.)

-The following fields are required, and must be named as follows:
+The following columns are required, and must be named as follows:

- - crop_name: One of the 12 crops supported for the regression model.
+ - *crop_name*: One of the 12 crops supported for the regression model.
 Accepted names can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.

  - *nitrogen_rate*: Rate of application of nitrogen for each crop, in kg/ha